PaulHenry678/Add-Diskspace/README.md

 # Add-Diskspace
-Script to  expand a Windows VM's drive if below 30%

-The purpose of this script is to make the process of expanding a virtual machine's disk drive more efficient.
+The purpose of this project is to create a module that will simplify and make more efficient the querying and expansion of windows servers that are VM's in the VMware architecture.

-It introduces 10 cmdlets/functions, 5 of which are intermediary and 5 that are intended for actual use.
+It introduces 5 cmdlets and 5 intermediate functions.

-1. Initialize-Connection <ComputerName> : This function loads the PowerCLI environment and connects to the VSphere server indicated by <ComputerName>.
+1. Initialize-Connection $ComputerName : This function loads the PowerCLI environment and connects to the VSphere server indicated by $ComputerName.

-2. Remove-Stalelogs <ComputerName> : This function removes logs on <Computername> that are older than 8 days from the below common log repositories.
+2. Remove-Stalelogs $ComputerName : This function removes logs on $Computername that are older than 8 days from the below common log repositories.
 It then shows a report in the console of the change in space achieved.

     a.
 Windows Temp Files.